KarnaLab/karna/internal/deploy/README.md

 `"bucket": <string>`

-If bucket is specidifed, it will upload the function code to S3.
+If bucket is specified, it will upload the function code to S3.

 ## Commands